leftygray/Australian_HBV_model/README.md

 - **2-RunHBVmodel.Rmd**: This script is used to actually run the HBV model for the specified project.
 All simulation results are appended to the project's .rda file.

+- **2-CalibrateHBVmodel.R**: This R file contains a function which is useful for calibrating the model.
+It is a combination of the 1-SetupModel.Rmd and 2-RunHBVmodel.Rmd scripts.
+After a user changes the input parameter files this function can be run to produce plots of the model output for visual inspection. **Note**: Once you are finished with the calibration function you need to rerun 1-SetupModel.Rmd to save the final parameters in the project.

 - **3-SummaryResults.Rmd**: This script is used to produce figures of summary results for a specified project.
 It is written as an R markdown document so the figures can be generated as part of a summary results Word document using knitr.

 Note as these are scripts, not functions, care should be taken to ensure the project specifications are correct before running a script especially after if any updates have been pulled from the repository.